PoetaKodu/quickmaffs/README.md

 };
 ```

-does not really express programmers intention.
+does not really express programmer's intention.
 It should look like this:

 ```cpp
 Kilometers getTopSpeed() const {